Skip to content

 // main.ts

-this.embeddingService = new RoutingEmbeddingService(..., geminiService); // Injects dependency
+this.embeddingService = new RoutingEmbeddingService(..., this.geminiProvider); // Injects dependency

-this.graphService = new GraphService(..., embeddingService); // Injects dependency
+this.graphService = new GraphService(..., this.embeddingService); // Injects dependency

 3. Detailed Data Flow